wibrst/libGDXScreenSwitchLeakTest/README.md

 It will load a ttf font,and display nothing.
 And dispose() of AssetsHolder.i() will be call while the screen dispose() executing.

-### main trouble:
+## main trouble:
-use Android Profiler, Memory view, amount of meory will increase outstanding while you touch screen( switch screen code executing ).
+Use Android Profiler, Memory view, amount of memory will increase outstanding while you touch screen( switch screen code executing ).